Marcos-Fernando/AnnoTEP/README.md

 - ``--type {type-annotation}``: Type of annotation shown in step 2
 - ``--threads {optional}``: optional parameter for complete annotation (type 4), define the number of threads that the complete annotation (type 4) will use by default.
 Not necessary for other annotation types (1,2,3).

-* If you want to run tests, you can download the _Arabidopsis thaliana_ (Chromosome 4) file `AtChr4.fasta` from the repository.
+* If you want to run tests, you can download the _Arabidopsis thaliana_ (Chromosome 4) file `AtChr4.fasta` from the repository. **Its analysis takes between 30 and 50 minutes if 10 threads are used for the operation.**

 #### Example 1:
 ```sh